practicalli/clojure-cli-config/README.md

 * `:community/zulip-event` create an event on the Clojurians Zulip community

-Set an environment variable called ZULIP_AUTH to your account email, followed by the account token (in settings), e.g.
+Set an environment variable called ZULIP_AUTH to your account email, followed by the account token (see [Account & privacy](https://clojurians.zulipchat.com/#settings/account-and-privacy)), e.g.

 ```shell
 your@email.com:493u984u3249834uo4u